About

 Publications

-[1] Harin Lee and Min-hwan.
-Oh, “Minimax optimal reinforcement learning with quasi-optimism”, International Conference on Learning Representations, 2025, (To appear). [arxiv]
+[2] Harin Lee and Min-hwan Oh, “Minimax optimal reinforcement learning with quasi-optimism”, International Conference on Learning Representations, 2025. [arxiv]

-[2] Harin Lee, Taehyun.
-Hwang, and Min-hwan Oh, “Lasso bandit with compatibility condition on optimal arm”, International Conference on Learning Representations, 2025, (To appear). [arxiv]
+[3] Harin Lee, Taehyun Hwang, and Min-hwan Oh, “Lasso bandit with compatibility condition on optimal arm”, International Conference on Learning Representations, 2025. [arxiv]

 Blog